-Successfully appealed against a sentence of 50 months' custody for a 16 year old who had pleaded guilty to conspiracy to rob.
+Successfully appealed a sentence of 50 months' custody for a 16-year-old who had pleaded guilty to conspiracy to rob.
 The offence involved a series of moped-enabled robberies of mobile phones in central London in the summer of 2017, and had attracted a great deal of attention from the mainstream media at the time.

 R v AA & others, 2018 (Court of Appeal) EWCA Crim 134

-Secured imminent release from custody for 18 year old man (17 at time of conviction).
-Originally sentenced to two years custody' for an offence of robbery, Michael successfully appealed the sentence which was reduced to 10 months' custody, amounting to time served.
+Secured imminent release from custody for 18-year-old man (17 at time of conviction).
+Originally sentenced to two years’ custody for an offence of robbery, reduced to 10 months' custody amounting to time served.

-Michael has a particular interest in cases involving police complainants and protest cases.
+Michael has a particular interest in cases involving police witnesses and protest cases.
 He has in-depth knowledge of police powers and public order law, developed during his time in the Criminal Justice team at JUSTICE.
 He is ranked for Protest Law in Chambers & Partners 2024.

-He has represented defendants in trials arising out of many high-profile protest actions in recent years including Extinction Rebellion, anti-fracking protests at Balcombe in West Sussex and Brockham in Surrey, the “Cops Off Campus” demonstration at University of London, and trials involving controversial offences specific to demonstrations in Parliament Square.
+Michael has represented defendants in trials arising out of many high-profile protest actions in recent years including Extinction Rebellion, anti-fracking protests at Balcombe in West Sussex and Brockham in Surrey, animal rights actions, the “Cops Off Campus” demonstration at the University of London, and trials involving controversial offences specific to demonstrations in Parliament Square.